Community Shlichut Program

 The Volunteer Shlichut program, created by the Jewish Agency for Israel, is committed to strengthening Jewish identity and creating a connection between Diaspora Jewry and the State of Israel.
 The JCC Israeli shlicha (emissary) works directly within the community, with children, students and adults, to impart Jewish heritage and Zionism, to encourage members of the community to visit Israel, to provide the community with a taste of Israel, to organize a wide range of educational activities based on the Jewish calendar cycle, and to represent Israel before the general public.

 “In evaluating what special role our JCC can play in the Jewish agenda without duplicating services that are already being performed elsewhere in the community, we believe that our special niche is connections,” said JCC CEO Eric Koehler.
 “Connections between the U.S. and Israel, and American and Israeli Jews.
-Our intent in bringing Tal here as our JCC Community Shlicha is to demonstrate the best in Israeli culture and society, and to give a taste of what life is like for Israelis trying to live ordinary lives in a very special place.”
+Our intent in bringing Matan here as our JCC Community Shaliach is to demonstrate the best in Israeli culture, arts and sports, and to give a taste of what life is like for Israelis.

-“Adam Weiss and Ayellet Azura, our first community shlichim, made a huge impact in this community over the last two years,” Koehler concluded.
+“Our three previous community shlichim have had a huge impact in this community over the last few years,” Koehler concluded.
 “It is our hope that in continuing this program we will further our goal of helping to build a lasting bridge of connection to the common destiny of the Jewish people.”